excalidraw/excalidraw/README.md

 You can easily create charts by copy pasting data from Excel or just plain comma separated text.

+### Translating

+To translate Excalidraw into other languages, please visit [our Crowdin page](https://crowdin.com/project/excalidraw).
+To add a new language, [open an issue](https://github.com/excalidraw/excalidraw/issues/new) so we can get things set up on our end first.

+Translations will be available on the app if they exceed a certain threshold of completion (currently 85%).

 ### Create a collaboration session manually

 In order to create a session manually you just need to generate a link of this form: